CNimmo16/php-test-only-changed/README.md

-# Stop wasting time in CI running tests that you know aren't failing!
+# Stop wasting time running tests that you know aren't failing!

 This Github action allows you to execute your PHP unit tests more quickly in CI, by running only tests which are related to files changed since the last successful workflow run.